EvergineTeam/WebWorkshop/README.md

 #### Run

 From VS2022 you can run the profile `Evergine.Workshop.Web[.Server]`.
-There is also an IIS Express profile for each cliente and server projects, but it is usually slower.
+There is also an IIS Express profile for each client and server projects, but it is usually slower.

 Additionally you can publish the app